LudwigBoess/LudwigBoess.github.io/_pages/about.md

 ***

 I am a PhD candidate at the USM in Munich, working with cosmological MHD simulations.
-My main interest is in non-thermal processes in galaxy clusters: Cosmic Rays, Magnetic Fields and Turbulence.
+My main interest lies in non-thermal processes in galaxy clusters: Cosmic Rays, Magnetic Fields and Turbulence.

 I develop the Cosmic Ray model [CRESCENDO](https://ui.adsabs.harvard.edu/abs/2023MNRAS.519..548B/abstract) for the cosmological Tree-SPH Code **OpenGadget3**.

 Most of the time I run and analyze my own simulations for which I developed a number of open source [Software](/repositories/) tools.

-However I am also part of the [Localization](https://localization.ias.universite-paris-saclay.fr) project where we study the local universe with state-of-the-art constrained initial conditions.
+I am also part of the [Localization](https://localization.ias.universite-paris-saclay.fr) project where we study the local universe with state-of-the-art constrained initial conditions.

 Aside from science I am an avid hiker.
 Luckily the alps are nearby!